-Best Kid-Friendly Bowling in Atlanta 2018
+Best Kid-Friendly Bowling in Atlanta

 Whether you are rolling gutter balls or strikes—these bowling alleys have something fun for your family.
 From traditional lanes to alleys with more high-tech laser tag and arcade areas, bowling continues to be a fun (and often competitive) outing for your family.

 The Comet is located in the former Suburban Lanes space, a 1950s-era bowling alley in Decatur.
-In addition to the original lanes of bowling, The Comet features a completely updated space, two 40-foot shuffleboard courts, tasty food, and frosty beverages.
+In addition to the original lanes of bowling, The Comet features a completely updated space, two 40-foot shuffleboard courts, tasty food and frosty beverages.

 With several locations around the metro area, you are bound to be by one of them.
-Bowl or try one of the other attractions: arcade, laser tag, bumper cars or the laser maze.
+Bowl or try one of the other attractions: arcade, laser tag, bumper cars, virtual reality, ax throwing and more.

 This more upscale bowling alley in Buckhead Atlanta is fun for a date night, but also a blast with kids.
 It is 21+ except Saturdays and Sundays before 5 p.m.
 When you are done bowling, kids (and adults) will love the indoor bocce courts, shuffleboard tables, skee-ball machines, Jenga and more all included with the purchase of bowling.